 Mental health, to some, is not as important as physical health.
-When mental health is associated with a person, they are labeled as crazy and they belong in the "loony bin".
-However, those who are suffering from mental illness are not crazy nor do they belong in the "loony bin" and Sugar reveals that fact in Steven Universe.
+When mental health is associated with a person, they are labeled as crazy, and they belong in the "loony bin."
+However, those who are suffering from mental illness are not crazy, nor do they belong in the "loony bin," and Sugar reveals that fact in Steven Universe.

 In the show, the ones who are in mental distress are Pearl and Steven.
-Pearl, while she appears to have it together on the outside, is wrestling with her own demons on the inside.
-One of her demons can be seen when she is dealing with the fact that Rose is gone and she chose to love someone else other than her.
-She feels abandoned by Rose because she did not love Pearl as Pearl loved Rose, what made it worse is that Rose decided to pursue a romantic relationship with Steven's father, Greg Universe, which left Pearl in mental distress.
+While she appears to have it together on the outside, Pearl is wrestling with her own demons on the inside.
+One of her demons can be seen when she is dealing with the fact that Rose is gone, and she chooses to love someone else other than her.
+She feels abandoned by Rose because she does not love Pearl as Pearl loved Rose; what made it worse is that Rose decided to pursue a romantic relationship with Steven's father, Greg Universe, which left Pearl in mental distress.

 So far in the mini-series, he can be seen throwing temper tantrums which cause him to turn pink and increase the strength of his powers.
 These tantrums are a result of the consequences of his mother's actions.
-He is having trouble coping with the deeds that his mother did during her life and it is also hard for him to be able to open up to anyone about the struggles he is going through.
+He is having trouble coping with the deeds that his mother did during her life, and it is also hard for him to be able to open up to anyone about the struggles he is going through.

-Including Steven and Pearl's other characteristics reveals that people who are struggling with mental health problems are not defined by their condition.
+Including Steven and Pearl's other characteristics reveal that people who are struggling with mental health problems are not defined by their condition.
 Sugar purposefully makes these characters have mental health issues to prove that physical strength cannot protect your mental ability and also that anyone can suffer from mental illness.
 She also reveals that even the superheroes who save the day need help sometimes.

 It Promotes Interracial Dating

 In the HBO comedy series Sex and the City, Samantha dates an African American record producer because he treats her right and gives her the intimacy she needs.
 However, his older sister does not approve of the relationship because the fact Samantha is a white woman who can never understand the struggles of growing up black in America.
-While the statement that Samantha cannot truly understand the struggles of the African American community, this is not a justified reason for disapproving of the relationship between them.
+While the statement that Samantha cannot truly understand the struggles of the African American community is true, this is not a justified reason for disapproving of the relationship between them.
 This same ignorance can also be seen in Steven Universe.
 However, instead of including race in it, Sugar decides to take a different approach to it.

-Sapphire is a rare aristocratic gem who fits into society with a high class status whereas Ruby is a common soldier whose only purpose is to serve and protect the aristocratic gems of Homeworld.
-When the tow first fuse into Garnet, on accident, they are met with nothing but disgust and death threats by the other aristocratic gems around them.
-The gems all blame Ruby for her incompetence to be able to successfully protect Sapphire and they also comment on how their fusion is unheard of.
+Sapphire is a rare aristocratic gem who fits into society with a high-class status, whereas Ruby is a common soldier whose only purpose is to serve and protect the aristocratic gems of Homeworld.
+When the two first fuse into Garnet, on accident, they are met with nothing but disgust and death threats by the other aristocratic gems around them.
+The gems all blame Ruby for her incompetence in being able to protect Sapphire successfully, and they also comment on how their fusion is unheard of.

-During the slave era of America, dark skin slaves were given field jobs while lighter skin slaves were given house jobs, a subtle way of the masters saying that they valued the slaves who resembled white Americans more.
-This created prejudice against lighter skin Americans by some darker skin Americans with the justification that, "they are not 'black' enough to understand our struggles".
-Sugar uses Ruby, Sapphire and Garnet to reveal that it does not matter who you are and where you come from, what matter is only that you are beautiful and unique in your own way and that you should not let society teach you to be ashamed of where you come from and what your roots are.
+During the slave era in America, dark skin slaves were given field jobs while lighter skin slaves were given house jobs, a subtle way of the masters saying that they valued the slaves who resembled white Americans more.
+This created prejudice against lighter skin Americans by some darker skin Americans with the justification that "they are not 'black' enough to understand our struggles."
+Sugar uses Ruby, Sapphire, and Garnet to reveal that it does not matter who you are and where you come from; what matters is only that you are beautiful and unique in your own way and that you should not let society teach you to be ashamed of where you come from and what your roots are.

-"Steven Universe" Challenges Gender Roles
+Steven Universe Challenges Gender Roles

 While not all women have this mentality, society has evolved to allow women to find purpose outside of the household.
 However, there are some who believe that women should not find purpose outside of the house and they should stick to their traditional roles in society.
-Men are also deferred from being house husbands because it is not a "manly" thing to do.
-Because of societal standards, men and women who try to steer away from their traditional roles are ostracized and seen as less than.
-However, Steven Universe decides to challenge these roles and the show also glorifies those who decide to live at outside of societal standards.
+Men are also deferred from being househusbands because it is not a "manly" thing to do.
+Because of societal standards, men and women who try to steer away from their traditional roles are ostracized and seen as less than others.
+However, Steven Universe decides to challenge these roles, and the show also glorifies those who decide to live outside of societal standards.

 Another way that Sugar challenges gender roles, which is by far the most iconic challenge to gender roles, is the wedding of Ruby and Sapphire.
 The reason for this is because of the way Ruby and Sapphire are dressed.
-Ruby, even though resembling a female, is more of a masculine gem who wears male styled clothing while Sapphire is a more feminine gem who is always seen wearing a dress.
+Ruby, even though resembling a female, is more of a masculine gem who wears male-styled clothing, while Sapphire is a more feminine gem who is always seen wearing a dress.

 © 2020 Santiago Salinas